richie5um/TextBar-Recipes/README.md

 > Note: This only works on OS X Yosemite (10.10)

+### How to enable more default images
+    defaults write com.RichSomerfield.TextBar DefaultAllImages -bool YES

+> Requires a restart of the TextBar app to read the folder

 ### How to use your own images
     defaults write com.RichSomerfield.TextBar DefaultAdditionalImagesFolder -string "/Users/rich/images/png"
 ![AdditionalImages](Screenshots/AdditionalImages.png)